Vyral/brendon-payne-recruiting/_posts/2019-05-13-are-you-receiving-the-support-you-need-to-be-highly-profitable.md

 If you’d like more information on what we’re doing with our agents to keep them at the top of their game in their productivity and profitability, please reach out and let me know.

-I’d also like to note that I’m holding a Production Mastermind on May 22, and I’d love for you to attend.
+I’d also like to note that I’m holding a Production Mastermind in June and I’d love for you to attend.
 This won’t be a recruiting meeting—it’s a mastermind where I’ll reveal some of the things that we do to assist agents in earning new deals each year.
 Please reach out to me with questions about this as well.
 I look forward to seeing you there and I’ll talk to you soon\!